conduit-db/conduit-db/BLUEPRINTv3.md

 - The handling of colliding hashes should not be exposed in the external API - it should be entirely handled internally such that the client always receives the correct metadata for the correct transaction without necessarily appreciating how it happened under the hood.

-Pushdata short hashes are 16 bytes so the chances of collisions are negligible.
-No such collision table will exist for these.

 # Pipeline